 Further, within the action-oriented realm, the “how to change”, these are specific approaches that should be applied to the corresponding contexts, ie

-- Models (and tools) developed for VUCA should be deployed with great care in helping such cultures support VUCA strategy
+- Frameworks (and tools) developed for VUCA should be deployed with great care in helping such cultures support VUCA strategy

 - Organizations born in a VUCA world have grown the required capabilities into their early cultures but are at risk as they evolve from small, naturally agile start-ups into more formalized global monoliths